deislabs/wagi/docs/environment_variables.md

 SERVER_SOFTWARE="WAGI/1"
 # The port upon which the server received its request
 SERVER_PORT="3000"
 # The host and port that the server answered to.
-This usually matches the HOST
+This does not contain the port.
-# header.
-SERVER_NAME="localhost:3000"
+SERVER_NAME="localhost"
 # The auth type (e.g. basic/digest)
 AUTH_TYPE=""
 # The client's IP address